-We have supported the insourcing of two key services - Make Ready and Cleaning Services - which both play an integral part in ensuring our frontline crews, in particular, are ready for action and are enabled to work and rest in safe and comfortable environments.
+We have supported the insourcing of two key services - Make Ready and Cleaning Services - which both play an integral part in ensuring our frontline crews, in particular, are ready for action and are enabled to

 It is essential people feel they can enjoy a meaningful career within London Ambulance Service.
 We are constantly looking at ways to attract, develop and retain high quality people.